 External flows

-• Flow regimes: separation and vortex shedding, transition in wake, shear layers and boundary layers
+• Flow regimes: separation, vortex shedding, transition in wake, shear layers

-• Turbulence: phenomenon, energy cascade, cost of simulation, turbulent mixing, Reynolds-averaged modelling
+• Turbulence: power flux, deformation power, turbulent kinetic energy, turbulent pressure, cost of simulation, Reynolds-averaged modelling

-• Shedding: frequency, Strouhal number, dependence on Reynolds number
+• Shedding: frequency, Strouhal number (vs Reynolds number)

 • Diagnostics: lift coefficient, RMS period of shedding